madhead341/LOSR-Logger-v2/README.md

 First Start Reporter

-New Passwords(ready but takes 40% CPU so it isn't added till better browser injection.
+New Passwords (ready but takes 40% CPU so it isn't added till better browser injection.)

-New Emails (soon)
+New Emails (eats CPU)

-New Login (soon)
+New Login (soon, eats CPU)

-New Credit Card
+New Credit Card (soon eats CPU)

-New PayPal (soon)
+New PayPal (soon, eats CPU)

 Anti Delete system (re install after Discord uninstall / Discord Update) [also ready but takes lots of CPU]